+There is a huge emotional component to scars.
+Alastair was the first to work on my caesarean scar, as a demo body for a course.
 This was a very intense experience for me- and I felt the need to hold back my emotions - like the scar had been holding me back.
 The release of tacked down tissues can lead to a flooding of thoughts and emotions- these can occur immediately, or later on.
 For me, I waited to let my emotions flow.
 But flow they did.
 Having understanding as to holding space for these natural reactions is important, my background in Yoga Therapy has been particularly helpful in this regard.

 As a Certified Yoga Therapist (C-IAYT) and practitioner of Thai Bodywork and Bowen, it is my mission to help my clients and students to enhance their movement potential and find ease in their bodies and minds.